newchuyalong/libgdx-learning/Starter-classes-&-configuration.md

 }
 ```

-The main entry-point method is the Activity's {{{onCreate()}}} method.
-Note that {{{MainActivity}}} derives from `AndroidApplication`, which itself derives from `Activity`.
+The main entry-point method is the Activity's `onCreate()` method.
+Note that `MainActivity` derives from `AndroidApplication`, which itself derives from `Activity`.
 As in the desktop starter class, a configuration instance is created ([AndroidApplicationConfiguration](https://github.com/libgdx/libgdx/tree/master/backends/gdx-backend-android/src/com/badlogic/gdx/backends/android/AndroidApplicationConfiguration.java)).
 Once configured, the `AndroidApplication.initialize()` method is called, passing in the `ApplicationListener`, `MyGdxGame`)\ as well as the configuration.
 Refer to the [AndroidApplicationConfiguration Javadocs](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/backends/android/AndroidApplicationConfiguration.html) for more information on what configuration settings are available.

 Android applications can have multiple activities.
 Libgdx games should usually only consist of a single activity.
 Different screens of the game are implemented within libgdx, not as separate activities.
 The reason for this is that creating a new `Activity` also implies creating a new OpenGL context, which is time consuming and also means that all graphical resources have to be reloaded.